jcarlson23/decisiongraphapi/Design.md

 * Decision ID allows us to map a decision to a node.
 * View ID to a view type, allowing a reference for viewing.

+The API uses PIMPL (Pointer to Implementation) design, making a public API for use with a private implementation that is hidden by the user.